The Florida Bar

 Consult a Dedicated Injury Attorney

-At the Law Offices of Jeffrey P. Gale, we handle all of our cases on a contingency fee basis.
-This means that our clients do not pay any attorney's fees unless and until there is a recovery in the case.
+The Law Offices of Jeffrey P. Gale, handles cases throughout the state and we handle all of our cases on a contingency fee basis.
+Our clients do not pay any attorney’s fees unless and until there is a recovery in the case.
 This enables us to seek justice for them without the payment of any up front legal costs.

 Our offices are conveniently located in Miami Shores Village, just minutes from I–95 and Biscayne Boulevard.
 Parking is free.
 We also have offices in Palm Beach Gardens, Florida.
 A member of the law firm will come to your home, a hospital, or a nursing home anywhere in the state to meet you, and someone is available 24/7 to discuss your legal matter.
 English, Spanish, and Creole spoken.
 Contact an accident attorney in the Miami area today.